-The mission of the Department of School Services is to provide a positive, safe and respectful environment for students, staff and families of Shelby County Schools and to ensure that each student has the opportunity to develop to his or her full potential.
-We strive to continually achieve District Goal #4 by ensuring schools are safe and well-prepared for learning, fostering student achievement and helping to effectuate the district’s 80/90/100% goals by the year 2025.
+The mission of the Department of School Services is to provide a positive, safe and respectful environment for students, staff and families of Memphis-Shelby County Schools and to ensure that each student has the opportunity to develop to his or her full potential.
 To support our mission, we aim to use a holistic approach to contribute to students’ well-being, creating a high level of well-preparedness for learning, life and success.

-Our enhanced training of over 95 school resource officers in addressing and recognizing problem areas that contribute to student violence has been extremely valuable in our comprehensive approach.
+Our enhanced training of 12 SRU Units and 128 school resource officers in addressing and recognizing problem areas that contribute to student violence has been extremely valuable in our comprehensive approach.
 Additional training in Kingian Non-Violence, Crisis Prevention Intervention (CIP), and gang reduction has also contributed to this effort.

 As a partner in the Operation Safe Community Initiative and the Memphis Youth Violence Prevention, Memphis Gang Prevention and the Department of Justice Violence Prevention programs, we work closely with these agencies to reduce crime in the community and prevent it from precipitating over into the schools.
 We understand that safety and security is a pervasive paradigm that affects us all.
 When an environment is unsafe, students cannot excel, parents cannot be at ease, employees cannot be effective, and families and communities cannot enjoy life.
 However, we recognize that reducing crime in our city and schools takes a collective and collaborative effort that involves the community, parents, law enforcement and other key stakeholders.